 Razer Viper Ultralight Review (Readers also like)

 Razer has been in the gaming industry for quite a long time and is known for its amazing gaming equipment and it had to be on this list!
+A lot of Razer’s other mice have been listed as the best for several games like CS: GO, Fortnite, League of Legend, etc and this mouse is nothing short of awesomeness.
 This ambidextrous gaming mouse was focused on esports and was considered the best esports mouse weighing only 69 grams.
 Due to its RGB lighting, it is visually very appealing.

 The viper comes with 8 buttons set up that includes 2 buttons on the left as well as the right side and a DPI profile switch button.
 The buttons are optical and hence provide a fast response.
 They are also durable due to their mechanical nature.
 It has an anti-drag cord which makes it easier to move the mouse at faster speeds.